Government Contracting & Insurance

 Requirements vary by agency and contract, but many government contracts require a combination of:

 Even when a coverage type is not explicitly listed, contracts may include language that creates exposure.
-That’s why policy structure matters — not just checking a box.
+That is why policy structure matters — not just checking a box.

 FAR Part 28 (Bonds & Insurance) — Why It Matters